akshatamohanty/gcp-conversational-ai-demo/README.md

 # Description

-This project demonstrates the use of Speech Apis to build a voice-powered web game.
+This project demonstrates the use of the conversational tools in Google Cloud, by building a voice-powered web game.

+The game has three functions:

+- Shows a picture question
+- Consumes and processes a voice-based answer
+- Checks if the answer is correct and provides feedback

 # System Diagram

-# Components

 ## React application